MiniFate/MiniFate/_chapters/01-introduction.md

 PC's skills and aspects, as well as any stress and consequences they pick up along the way.
 The information contained on the sheet is updated as your PC grows throughout the course of their adventures to reflect who they have become.
-A sample character sheet is included at the end of these rules, but a sheet of paper (or even a notecard) works fine in a pinch.
+A [sample character sheet][pc_sheet] is included at the end of these rules, but a plain piece of paper (or even a notecard) works fine in a pinch.

+[pc_sheet]: TODO

 Fate dice (sometimes called Fudge dice) are six-sided dice marked with {{pos}}
 on two sides, {{zero}} on two sides, and {{neg}} on two sides.
 Each roll uses four dice.
-To keep things moving quickly, it's best to have four dice for each player rather than passing them back and forth.
-If you don't have specially marked Fate dice, you can use a normal six-side die and treat 1 and 2 as
-<span class="nowrap">{{neg}},</span> 3 and 4 as <span
-class="nowrap">{{zero}},</span> and 5 and 6 as <span
+To keep things moving quickly, it's best to have a set of dice for each player rather than passing them back and forth.
+If you don't have specially marked Fate dice, you can use a normal six-side die and treat 1 and 2 as <span class="nowrap">{{neg}},</span> 3 and 4 as <span class="nowrap">{{zero}},</span> and 5 and 6 as <span class="nowrap">{{pos}}.</span>
-class="nowrap">{{pos}}.</span>

 Finally, you'll need a way to keep track of fate points.
-It's possible to track them with tick marks on your character sheet, but much more satisfying to physically pass something back and forth.
-Poker chips work well, as do glass beads.
-You could even use stray polyhedral dice since you won't need them in MiniFate.
+The best way is to have something physical to pass back and forth--poker chips are excellent for this---but you can track them by just making a mark on your character sheet as well.
+In a pinch, you could even use polyhedral dice since you won't need them in MiniFate.